c0dingfun/Note-Collection/VIM/Vim Cheatsheet.md

 Poor Man's Trick
 ----

-- In Visual Studio, VsVim does not support having surround.vim plugin, so here is the way we can doing surround wiht double quotes:
+- In Visual Studio, VsVim does not support having surround.vim plugin, so here is the way we can doing surround:

 ```vim
 v{motion}c""<Esc>P